ZihaoWang/LLM4TopicModel/README.md

 # Fine tuning of the LLM
-Instead of supervised fine-tuning, we use Proximal Policy Optimization (PPO) to fine-tuning our LLM as we do not have direct supervision signals.
+Instead of supervised fine-tuning, we use Proximal Policy Optimization (PPO) to fine-tune our LLM as we do not have direct supervision signals.
 The PPO fine-tuning process can be described as:

-1. Given each tokenized input in the step 3 above, the LLM generates a response including a topic name and several **response keywords**.
+1. Given each tokenized input in step 3 above, the LLM generates a response including a topic name and several **response keywords**.

-2. From topic words corresponding to the topic id of the document in the step 2 above, we sample several **targeting keywords**.
+2. From topic words corresponding to the topic id of the document in step 2 above, we sample several **targeting keywords**.

-3. We create a simple reward model by firstly encoding both **response keywords** and **targeting keywords** into embeddings with the same embedding model all-MiniLM-L6-V2 in the Bunka, and then we compute the cosine similarity of them as the reward.
+3. We create a simple reward model by first encoding both **response keywords** and **targeting keywords** into embeddings with the same embedding model all-MiniLM-L6-V2 in the Bunka, and then we compute the cosine similarity of them as the reward.

-4. The **response keywords**, **targeting keywords** and rewards are used in the updating process of PPO.
+4. The **response keywords**, **targeting keywords**, and rewards are used in the PPO update process.

 During the PPO fine-tuning, I used QLORA and quantized the LLM into 4 bits.